gkoulouras/Nullomers-Assessor/README.md

 # Nullomers Assessor
-<b>Nullomers Assessor:</b> A computational method for the statistical evaluation of nullomers (a.k.a.
-Minimal Absent Words)
+<b>Nullomers Assessor:</b> A computational method for the statistical evaluation of nullomers (a.k.a. minimal absent words)

 <b>Description:</b>